braincodelab/claudit/README.md

-# claudia
+# claudit
-Claudia: Cloud-based Auditing of De-Identification and Anonymization
+claudit: Cloud-based Auditing of Clinical Imaging De-Identification and Anonymization